TyGuS/suslik/ROADMAP.md

 ## Immediate fixes and extensions

+* Treatment for points-to assertions with offsets
 * Interpreter for imperative programs

 ## More expressive SL

 * Inductive predicates
-    - Syntax for the predicate definitions
+    - [DONE] Syntax for the predicate definitions
-    - Parser
+    - Parser for definitions
+    - Predicate occurrences in spatial formulas
+    - Enhance parser for spatial formulas
     - Synthesis rules for list-like stuff
+    - Higher-order predicates

 ## Synthesis machinery